 How do you practice your elevator pitch?

-When practicing your elevator pitch, you want to make sure that you’re comfortable with it.
+When practicing your elevator pitch, you want to ensure you’re comfortable with it.
 You can do this by rehearsing in front of a friend or family member or recording yourself and playing it back.
-You also want to make sure that you’re aware of the types of questions that may be asked about your art so that you can be prepared to answer them.
+You also want to make sure you’re aware of the types of questions that may be asked about your art so that you can be prepared to answer them.
 Finally, remember to keep your elevator pitch short and sweet – you don’t want to bore the person you’re speaking to.

 What are some common mistakes people make when crafting an elevator pitch?